Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Experiments

 \subsection{Experimental Setup}

 We conduct experiments on both static datasets (CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}) and a dynamic dataset (CIFAR10-DVS~\cite{li2017cifar10}).
 For each dataset, we employ multiple adversarial training methods to obtain robust models and evaluate the attack success rates (ASR) of the proposed approach.
-Unlike previous studies~\cite{bu2023rate,hao2023threaten,lun2025towards}, we do not consider non-robust SNNs, as these models often achieve 100\% ASR when using APGD with large iteration steps and basic gradient approximation methods.
+The surrogate function in ASSG is set to the Atan function in \cref{7} by default, and the optimal $\omega$ is selected using ternary search.

 We train robust SNN models using AT, RAT, AT combined with SR (AT+SR), and TRADES.
 For robust training, we generate adversarial samples with PGD using 5 iterations and a perturbation magnitude $\varepsilon=8/255$, which is a common practice in current SNN research.
 The default neuron model in our SNN is the LIF neuron, as described in \cref{5}-\cref{6}, with a time step of 4 for CIFAR-10/100 and 8 for CIFAR10-DVS.
 For CIFAR-10/100, the network structure is SEWResNet19~\cite{fang2021deep}, while for CIFAR10-DVS, we use VGG9~\cite{duan2022temporal}.
 The default input encoding is direct encoding.
-The detailed experimental setup and parameter configuration are provided in the Supplementary Materials.
+The detailed experimental setup and parameter configuration are provided in the Appendix \cref{S3}.